Mistecx/TriqBot/Readme.md

 ## 🔒 Security & Privacy Architecture

-- **100% Localhost Bound**: The internal Express server binds exclusively to `127.0.0.1` — no public ports are opened.
+- **100% Localhost Bound**: The internal engine binds exclusively to `127.0.0.1` — no public ports are opened.
 - **Zero Third-Party Telemetry**: Your prompts, traces, and files stay strictly between your computer, your private Telegram bot, and your selected AI provider.
-- **Encrypted Local Storage**: API credentials and bot tokens are stored locally on your machine in `config.json` or `.env`.
+- **Encrypted Local Storage**: API credentials and bot tokens are stored locally on your machine.
 - **Single-User Lockout**: Any unauthorized Telegram user attempting to interact with your bot is immediately blocked and logged.

 ---